Who should buy the ASICS Gel Court FF

-Asics combined the best properties of the Gel Resolutions and the Solution Speeds when it came up with the innovative Gel Court FF.
-This hybrid speed model comes with a wealth of technologies for stability, traction, comfort, and durability without putting much weight on foot.
+ASICS combined the best properties of the Gel Resolutions and the Solution Speeds when it came up with the innovative Gel Court FF.
+It is a solid option if you:

-As opposed to the second generation, this initial FlyteFoam offering is assembled with a mono-sock system to keep the foot locked in place.
+- Prefer a shoe that is assembled with a mono-sock system to keep the foot locked in place.

-Tread.
 It’s designed with a multi-tread pattern to allow the foot to gain stability when playing on different court compositions.

 One of the innovative features in the mid-section is the resilient FlyteFoam technology.
 This ultra-lightweight foam is made up of organic fibers that spring back to their original shape.
 It warrants energy return in every stride.

 Another hallmark spec integrated into the midsole is the Gel technology.
 This is lodged in the rearfoot and forefoot that enables optimal impact absorption.
 Notably, such silicone-based material offsets distress during impact and toe-offs, which makes movement more comfortable.

-Stableness.
 Below the arch of the foot is the Trusstic System, which provides stability by controlling torsion.
 This chassis is structured using a resin material that inhibits the foot from rotating inwardly.
 Instead, it grants outward twisting foot, thereby offering stable footing especially during abrupt directional movements.